Time Tracking: A Complete Guide for Managers

 How to Implement Time Tracking: Step-by-Step

-Now that we know the methods and how to avoid mistakes, let’s look at a step-by-step implementation.
+Now that we know the methods and how to avoid mistakes, it's logical to look at a step-by-step implementation.

 Week 1-2: Audit

-• Next, record every activity — without evaluations, just facts
+- Next, record every activity — without evaluations, just facts, since only facts provide objectivity, as a result you'll see real time distribution

 Week 3: Analysis

-• Finally, identify the top 3 “time wasters”
+- Finally, identify the top 3 “time wasters,” therefore you can take measures to improve productivity

 Week 4: Optimization